sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ---

 # What to expect
+Elixir is not hard to learn, specially when coming from a functional programming context.
+However, if we're dealing with a more complex system, grasping and implementing concepts such as concurrency and parallelism, processes, macros, and some functional programming aspects, can be challenging.

+In this segment, we'll focus on learning the fundamentals, while introducing some general concepts around functional programming.

-Another thing to mention is that we'll be focusing this segment on using Mix for project creation, compilation, and running purposes.
-Mix is a handy tool that manages a good portion of the boilerplate code required for kickstarting our first project, as well as the creation of the required files to compile it and run it in a breeze.
-There are other methods for compiling and running Elixir files such as `iex` or directly with `elixir`, but we won't be covering those here.
+Another thing to mention is that we'll be be using Mix for project creation, compilation, and running purposes.
+This will save us some time, since most of the boilerplate components of a typical Elixir project will be handled for us.

 ---